orthoseg/orthoseg/docs/reference_docs/config_project.rst

    To configure an encoder/decoder architecture, specify it in the following way: architecture = {encoder}+{decoder}

-   The supported encoder and decoders can be found in the orthoseg documentation.
+   The supported encoder and decoders can be found in :doc:`../user_guide/finetune_your_project`.

 .. confval:: model.nb_channels
    :type: ``int``